C47D/Nokia5110_PSoC_SCB_Based/README.md

 ### x_Display.c

-Source code of the implementation, most of it taked from an old Cypress AppNote.
+Source code of the implementation, most of it taked from an old PSoC 1 AppNote [AN2152](http://www.cypress.com/documentation/application-notes/an2152-psoc-1-graphics-lcd-and-psoc-interface).

 Improvements are welcome.